 The Mistake I Didn’t Realize I Was Making

-The real mistake was assuming fees didn’t matter because they looked small on each trade.
+The real mistake was assuming crypto fees didn’t matter because they looked small on each trade.
 I believed that if a fee does not hurt now, it will not matter later.
 Without realizing it, that belief shaped every decision I made.

 The exchange felt familiar, which made it feel safe.
 That sense of safety kept me from questioning whether it still fit the way I traded.
-I was no longer choosing the exchange.
+I was no longer choosing the crypto exchange.
 I was continuing with it out of habit.

 I didn’t see it as a mistake until I laid all the numbers side by side.
 Only then did it become clear how expensive it had been to stay comfortable.